Itera/spring/README.md

 # Yes - but what is Spring?

-Core spring is based on the ideas of Inversion of Control (IoC) and Dependency Injection (DI) - so we'll start by taking a look at what that means.
+Core spring is based on the ideas of Inversion of Control (IoC) and Dependency Injection (DI) - so we'll start there.

+---

+## Dependency Injection (DI)

+A class is provided with the services etc that it needs rather than creating them.

+## Inversion of Control (IoC) - in Spring

+IoC is a very open design principle - but in Spring terms it mostly refers to the spring container that provide the actual DI mechanics (creation of beans, injecting them following configuration etc).

+---

+# IoC and DI applications

 ---